senseisimple/emulab-stable/www/sec-check/README-howto.txt

        The file path to your current obj-devel directory containing html files is in buffer "d".
 Put the cursor on a filename line in an analyze*.txt file and type ^C-^F to pop up the page in the current Opera tab.

+       Notice that if the resulting .html file contains a javascript PageReplace, you will need to comment that out to see what was returned by PHP.

      - Debugging: You can gmake individual activation tasks when things are broken, working through the sequence by hand.
 The actions should